-If you find you’re still on the fence having read up on how they work and when you can expect a return on your investment, then consider these other great benefits of a term deposit that make them more than worthwhile for Kiwis just like you.
+If you find you’re still on the fence having read up on how they work and when you can expect a return on your investment, then consider these other great benefits that make them more than worthwhile for Kiwis just like you.

 Safer than shares or stocks, and often earning a higher rate than other savings accounts, a term deposit sees you locking your money away at a fixed rate, and for a fixed term, which usually fall into one of two categories:

-Any interest earned on a short term deposit is usually paid out at the end of the term, while long term deposits tend to pay out quarterly or annually into an account of your choosing.
+Any interest earned on a short term deposit is usually paid out at the end of the term, while lengthier investments tend to pay out quarterly or annually into an account of your choosing.
 Once this term is up, you’ll then be given the option to either reinvest your funds - plus interest earned - into a new term deposit, or have it deposited into your account in full.

-Unlike shares, stocks, or other riskier investment options, a term deposit is one of the safest ways you can invest your money.
+Unlike shares, stocks, or other riskier investment options, fixed-term deposits are some of the safest ways you can invest your money.
 In fact, that’s part of the appeal.
 You don’t have to worry about playing the market, or cashing in on your investment.
 You simply select a term, lock in a great rate with a guaranteed return, and sit back as your money does the work for you.

-Even the highest rate savings accounts can’t compare to a term deposit investment when it comes to interest rates.
-However, this doesn’t automatically make a savings accounts a bad option.
+Even the highest rate savings accounts can’t compete when it comes to interest rates.
+That said, this doesn’t automatically make a savings accounts a bad option.
 Far from it, in fact.

 The question of whether a savings account or a term deposit is best for you depends on the level of access you need to your money, how long you're comfortable setting it aside, and what you’re saving for.